Q: What is included in the ID Camp fee?

 Q: Can parents watch players train or play?

-A: The Midwest Region appreciates when families support our program and players; however, family members will not be allowed in dorms, meals, meetings, trainings or any team function scheduled.
+A: The East Region appreciates when families support our program and players; however, family members will not be allowed in dorms, meals, meetings or any team function scheduled.
+Parents can watch Training and Games at the field.

 Q: Where will the players be staying while they are at ID Camp?

-A: All players will be staying in the SVSU dorm rooms while on campus.
-Per our packing list [LINK], please ensure all players bring their own bedding, pillows and towels as they will not be provided.
+A: All players will be staying in the Rider University dorm rooms while on campus.
+Per our packing list, please ensure all players bring their own bedding, pillows and towels as they will not be provided.

 Q: What are the dorms like?